NHSDigital/nhs-app-api/docs/getting-started.md

 NPM, NuGet and some Gradle packages (Android/BDD Tests) are pulled from DevOps feeds.
 These proxy internet sources, prevent tampering of packages and avoid build failures during downtime of services such as NPM.

+### Configuring Feeds

+All the feeds can be configured by running the command `make configure-package-feed` from the root of the repo.
+You will be prompted for parameters when needed or you can manually follow the below instructions.

 ### Personal Access Token

 You require a token to access the feeds, to generate a new one: